dsl-logo

 2

-If you have a self-managed super fund (SMSF), you could buy an investment property with some of the money inside that fund.
+If you have a self-managed super fund (SMSF), you could buy an investment property (but not a main residence) with some of the money inside that fund.

 3

-If you’ve reached preservation age (the minimum age you’re allowed to start accessing your super) and have retired, you can take out some or all of your super to buy a property.
+If you’ve reached preservation age (the minimum age you’re allowed to start accessing your super) and have retired, you can take out some or all of your super to buy a property or pay off your current mortgage.

 1. Buying a home through the FHSS scheme